codr7/liblgpp/README.md

-This project implements a simple but practical stack based VM for interpreters in the form of a C++17 library.
+This project implements a simple but flexible multi-threaded stack based VM for interpreters in the form of a C++17 library.

 ```
 #include <cassert>